roboconf/roboconf.github.io/en/developer-guide/code-organization.md

 * **roboconf-dm-webapp**: a packaging of the DM into a web application (WAR) for Tomcat and other application servers.

-* **roboconf-iaas-api**: the API to implement to support a given IaaS.
+* **roboconf-target-api**: the API to implement to support a given deployment target.
-In Roboconf's model, a IaaS is in fact a root instance.
+In Roboconf's model, a target is very often a root instance.
 A root instance could also be an existing host, or a device.
-So, a IaaS plug-in does not only handle a cloud infrastructure.
+So, a target plug-in does not only handle a cloud infrastructure.

-* **roboconf-iaas-**\*: IaaS implementations.
+* **roboconf-target-\***: implementations for deployment targets.

-* **roboconf-messaging**: all the stuff related to messaging.
+* **roboconf-messaging-api**: the API to implement a new messaging solution.
 It includes the message definitions, the interface to interact with a given messaging server and their implementations.
-For the moment, there is only one implementation for RabbitMQ.
-If other implementations had to appear, then this module may have to be split.
+This bundle also provides the business API for messaging.
+It is used by both the DM and agents.

+* **roboconf-messaging-\***: the implementations of the messaging API.

 * **roboconf-plugin-api**: the API to implement for a new Roboconf plug-in.

-* **roboconf-plugin-**\*: all the implementations of Roboconf plug-ins.
+* **roboconf-plugin-\***: all the implementations of Roboconf plug-ins.